eugene7505/VEiP/README.md

 5) If the compile is successful, all byte-codes should have been written to bin/.
 $ cd ./bin

-6a) Run the verification application
+6a) Run the verification application.
+EXAMPLE:
-$ java veip.verification.VerificationMain <fsmFile>
+$ java veip.verification.VerificationMain ../testFSM/test1/G.fsm

-6b) Run the synthesis application
+6b) Run the synthesis application.
+EXAMPLE:
-$ java veip.synthesis.SynthesisMain <fsmFile> <IAFile>
+$ java veip.synthesis.SynthesisMain ../testFSM/test2/G.fsm ../testFSM/test2/IA.fsm

 7) Outputs will appear in the directory from which the call was made.